The Armchair Traveler Ritual

 It reminded me of Corrie ten Boom and her sister, Betsie, in the concentration camps.
 When moved to a bunkhouse infested with fleas, instead of despairing, Betsie saw it as a blessing: the guards wouldn't come inside, leaving them free to hold their bible studies in peace.

 On this trail, instead of focusing on the frustrating end, I chose to be grateful for the amazing beauty of the long walk.
-The early wildflowers were wonderful, and it was a powerful lesson in finding the good in a "crap situation."
+The early wildflowers were absolutely wonderful.
+There were mostly lots of bright Yellow Arrowleaf Balsamroot flowers out, but they weren't just sprinkled here and there—there were massive, sweeping fields of them!
+Walking through that vibrant sea of yellow was a powerful lesson in finding the good in a "crap situation."

 The Mystery of the Three Waterfalls